Why Great People Can’t Save Onboarding

 The Takeaway

-If your onboarding process requires your best people—or your executives—to constantly step in, you don’t have a scalable onboarding model.
+If your onboarding process requires your best people — or your executives — to constantly step in, you don’t have a scalable onboarding model.
+You have a hero-dependent operation that will break the moment volume increases or a key person leaves.